-Phase 5: Cloud Security Fundamentals
+Phase 5: Securing Your Cloud Applications

-Author: Ethan Troy | Last Updated: April 2025
+Author: Ethan Troy | Last Updated: September 2025

 Objectives